 If damage to the device is intentional, willful or purposeful, as determined by Seymour Public Schools, the parents or guardians will pay the full replacement cost of the device (as listed in the applicable Seymour Public Schools District Assigned Device Protection Plan form), protective case and/or AC power adaptor, regardless of the "School District Assigned Device Protection Plan" choice.

 Students will be provided with a username and password.
-Students must not change their passwords without permission from the Technology Department or school.
 Upon request, Parents/Guardians will be informed of their child's username and password in order to monitor the student's computer usage at home.
 When the device is taken home by the student (or possibly taken home on summer break), it is highly recommended that it will always be used in a common family location so that adult supervision can be maintained at all times.